PreetiSajjan/Human_Emotion_Recognition/README.md

 This model can distinguish among seven emotions: happiness, sadness, anger, surprise, disgust, fear, and neutral, based on facial expressions.

 # Output

 [![Download to watch full video output](images/outut.png)](Emotion Detector.mp4)

 # To use
-Clone the repository using command: git clone https://github.com/PreetiSajjan/Human_Emotion_Rcognition.git
+Clone the repository using command: git clone https://github.com/PreetiSajjan/Human_Emotion_Recognition.git

-The dataset used is included in the repository so need not to be downloaded explicitly.
+The dataset used is not included in the repository so need to be downloaded explicitly (link provided).

 Train the model to detect mask using python emotion_detector.py